-The GE of the LRXXZ model is represented in color scale vs the anisotropy parameter Δ and the long-range parameter α in Fig. 1.
-The XY to FM phase transition is signaled by a sharp step from $E_g(\Delta > 1) = 0$ to $E_g(\Delta \le 1) > 0$, see inset of Fig. 1.
+The GE of the LRXXZ model is represented in color scale versus the anisotropy parameter Δ and the long-range parameter α in Fig. 1.
+The XY to FM phase transition is signaled by a sharp step from $E_g(\Delta > 1) > 0$ to $E_g(\Delta \le 1) = 0$, see inset of Fig. 1.
 This transition occurs at $\Delta = 1$, irrespective to the value of the long-range parameter α^{-1} .
 This is consistent with the expected transition to the trivial, fully z-polarized ground state of the FM phase, see Appendix A. On the other hand, the AFM to XY phase transition is signaled with a marked cusp of the GE, see inset of Fig. 1.
-This was previously shown in the short-range XXZ model [17], and we find that this feature remains in the long-range case for all considered values of α^{-1} .
-We have checked that the position of the local maximum signaling the phase transition is well converged in system size, see Appendix B. It allows us to locate the XY-FM phase transition vs the long-range parameter, see red disks in Fig. 1.
+This was previously shown in the short-range XXZ model [15] and we find that this feature remains in the long-range case for all considered values of α^{-1} .
+It allows us to precisely locate the XY-FM phase transition versus the long-range parameter, see red disks in Fig. 1.
 While long-range interactions do not affect the XY-FM transition, they significantly shift the AFM-XY transition towards higher values of the antiferromagnetic anisotropy parameter $|\Delta|$.
 This is to be expected since z-oriented AFM order is frustrated by long-range interactions, which hence favor the XY phase.
-The phase diagram as obtained from the GE is in excellent quantitative agreement with that found using the central charge in the conformally symmetric XY phase [43].
+The phase diagram as obtained from the GE is in excellent quantitative agreement with that found using the central charge in the conformally symmetric XY phase [37].
 This shows that the GE provides a robust probe of both quantum phase transitions also in the long-range case.